jessicahopkins/reading-notes/README.md

 # Reading Notes

-Welcome to my Code Fellows 102 reading notes page!
+Welcome to my Code Fellows reading notes page!
 You will find notes on all the topics we learned during class.

 ## Table of Contents

-### Code 102 Reading Notes
+## Code 102 - Intro to Software Development

 [Read: 01 - Learning Markdown](102/read01.md)